cuiqingq/arrival-language-csc151/README.md

-Project: A Procedure is Worth a Thousand Pictures
+Project: A Procedure is Worth a Thousand Pictures: Heptapod B Language Imitation

 Author: Zoe Cui and Ivy Xu